 - Grants should be spent within 12 months of the award being made, and a monitoring & evaluation form will have to be completed and returned.
 The Council may require return of the money (or part thereof) if it has not been spent without good reason.

-- Organisations cannot apply to the Fund more than once in a 12-month period and/or where a project previously funded is still active.
+- Organisations cannot apply to the Fund more than once in a 12-month period for the same project and/or where the project previously funded or part thereof is still active unless there is a significant new cohort of beneficiaries/revised tier for the district/lock down resulting in increased need for support.
 Previous awards must be spent and evaluated before further applications can be submitted.

 NOTE: applications and payments will be checked and any instances of fraud will be reported to the Police.

 A CERF online application form must be completed.
 This will need to be supplemented with additional information as appropriate, for example; bank statement(s), annual accounts, quotes, receipts, invoices etc.

 Applications can be made on a rolling basis, however, please note that there is a limited budget therefore applications will be considered on a first come first served basis until the budget has been spent.

 Any queries please email CERFund@warwickdc.gov.uk.
 If you need help completing the form, please download the Community Economic Recovery Fund (CERF) questions to prepare before completing the online form.